trebor/soul-bound/rfc.md

   * `recipientPubKey`: Public key of beneficiary or slashed party
   * `amount`: Token quantity rewarded or slashed
   * `source`: Origin of funds (e.g., slashed pool, mint fees)
-  * `reason`: Context (e.g., "mint‑reward", "revocation‑slash")
+  * `reason`: Context (e.g., "mint-reward", "revocation-slash")
   * `timestamp`/`blockHeight`
-  * `contractSig`: Smart‑contract attestation of the event
+  * `contractSig`: Smart-contract attestation of the event
 * **Semantics:**
-  * Automatic, on‑chain execution of reward/slash logic based on configured parameters.
+  * Automatic, on-chain execution of reward/slash logic based on configured parameters.
   * Events are recorded in the Ledger for auditing and downstream trust scoring.

 # **5\.
 Actor State Machines**